neoforged/Documentation/docs/items/interactions.md

         - `Entity#skipAttackInteraction` is called on the target.
 If it returns true, the pipeline ends.
         - If the target is in the `minecraft:redirectable_projectile` tag (by default this is fireballs and wind charges) and an instance of `Projectile`, the target is deflected and the pipeline ends.
         - Entity base damage (the value of the `minecraft:generic.attack_damage` [attribute]) and enchantment bonus damage are calculated as two separate floats.
 If both are 0, the pipeline ends.
-            - Note that this excludes attribute modifiers from the main hand item, these are added after the check.
+            - Note that this excludes [attribute modifiers][attributemodifier] from the main hand item, these are added after the check.
         - `minecraft:generic.attack_damage` attribute modifiers from the main hand item are added to the base damage.
         - `CriticalHitEvent` is fired.
 If the event's `#isCriticalHit` method returns true, the base damage is multiplied with the value returned from the event's `#getDamageMultiplier` method, which defaults to 1.5 if [a number of conditions][critical] pass and 1.0 otherwise, but may be modified by the event.
         - Enchantment bonus damage is added to the base damage, resulting in the final damage value.